nfdi4plants/ARC-specification/ISA-XLSX.md

 For detail on ISA framework terminology, please read the [ISA Abstract Model specification](https://isa-specs.readthedocs.io/en/latest/isamodel.html).

 This document describes the ISA Abstract Model reference implementation specified in the ISA-XLSX format.
 The XLSX format uses the SpreadsheetML markup language and schema to represent a spreadsheet document.
 Conceptually, using the terminology of the Spreadsheet ML specification [ISO/IEC 29500-1](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml#:~:text=The%20XLSX%20format%20uses%20the,a%20rectangular%20grid%20of%20cells.), the document comprises one or more worksheets in a workbook.
-Every worksheet MUST contain one table object storing the metadata.
-Comments or auxiliary information MAY be stored alongside with table objects in a worksheet.

 **Table of contents**